MicrosoftDocs/Contribute/Contribute/dotnet-contribute.md

 - **New content authoring**.
 If you're interested in authoring your own topic, these issues list topics that we know we'd like to add to our doc set.
 Let us know before you begin working on a topic, though.
 If you're interested in writing a topic that isn't listed here, open an issue.

 You can also look at our [open issues](https://github.com/dotnet/docs/issues) list and volunteer to work on the ones you're interested in.
 We use the [up-for-grabs](https://github.com/dotnet/docs/labels/up-for-grabs) label to tag issues open for contribution.

 **Step 2:** Fork the `/dotnet/docs`, `dotnet/samples` or `dotnet/dotnet-api-docs` repos as needed and create a branch for your changes.

-For small changes, you can use GitHub's web interface.
-Simply click the **Edit the file in your fork of this project** on the file you'd like to change.
+For small changes, see the instructions on editing in GitHub on the [home page](index.md) of the contributor guide.
-GitHub creates the new branch for you when you submit the changes.

 **Step 3:** Make the changes on this new branch.

-If it's a new topic, you can use this [template file](./styleguide/template.md) as your starting point.
+If it's a new topic, you can use this [template file](dotnet-template.md) as your starting point.
 It contains the writing guidelines and also explains the metadata required for each article, such as author information.

 Navigate to the folder that corresponds to the TOC location determined for your article in step 1.
 That folder contains the Markdown files for all articles in that section.